oahull0112/ESIFHPC4/VASP/README.md

 6. Process/thread placement

-Standard runs: Use MPI ranks equal to at least 90% of the physical cores per node.
+Standard runs: Use MPI ranks and threads (where applicable for optional openMP runs) such that the total number of cores used (ranks × threads) is at least 90% of the physical cores per node.

 Accelerated runs: Use at least one MPI rank per accelerator.
+The Offeror is permitted to map ranks within a NUMA domain as desired, subject to limitations given in the General Benchmark Instructions.

-For optimized runs, the offeror is permitted to deviate from the above and instead use whatever placement is considered optimal.
+For optimized runs, the Offeror is permitted to deviate from the above and instead use whatever core, device, or node count is considered optimal, under any placement scheme.

 7. Reporting